What’s New and What’s Next: Center-Funded Projects in 2017

-Composer Lembit Beecher will create To Hide in a Tree of Sound, a multidisciplinary chamber opera that features a mechanical, electronic sound-generating sculpture that grows from a small music box into a seven-foot tall object as the performance unfolds.
+Composer Lembit Beecher will create Sophia’s Forest, a multidisciplinary chamber opera that features a mechanical, electronic sound-generating sculpture that grows from a small music box into a seven-foot tall object as the performance unfolds.
 (September)

 Pig Iron Theatre Company will present A Period of Animate Existence, a symphonic theater hybrid for actors, classical musicians, and intergenerational choirs that will offer a meditation on life and planetary cycles, set in a time of rapid ecological and technological changes.
 (September)

 Playwright MJ Kaufman will debut the play Destiny Estimate, an experiment in narrative structure that combines several forms of storytelling, physical language, and a cappella choral music to investigate questions of prophecy, fate, and predestination.
 (October)

 Headlong will continue The Quiet Circus, a 15-month-long series of participatory performances at Washington Avenue Green, a one-acre site on the Delaware River waterfront that served as the entry point to Philadelphia for immigrants in the early 20th century.
 (January—November)